derykmakgill/website/originsmoney.md

 ## Menger and Bitcoin

 I read the book years ago for the first time and re-read it again to help me better understand Bitcoin.
 What can Menger tell us about Bitcoin?
+I think most timely lesson is that, because money is the most saleable commodity, and because the properties of a given commodity are what make it saleable, then Bitcoin is less useful as money to the extent to which it lacks qualities that would make it saleable.

+In this regard, Bitcoin is nearly perfect, but the high on-chain fee situation means Bitcoin is both less divisible and less transportable.
+As Menger writes:

+>The saleableness of commodities are mainly conditioned on...the degree to which goods lend themselves to transport, and the cost of transport incurred in proportion to their value.

+Bitcoin, according to Menger, becomes less saleable the more expensive it becomes to use.
+This doesn't look good for Bitcoin's future as a medium of exchange unless things are fixed.

 ## Quotes (the "Gist" of Menger)